Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Algorithm

-Figure~\ref{fig:s_comparison} shows an empirical comparison of the average test error across 70 trials of the different brackets of \ouralg if they were used separately as well as standard \ouralg.
-In practice we do not know a priori which bracket $s \in \{0,\dots,4\}$ will be most effective in identifying good hyperparameters, and in this case neither the most ($s=4$) nor least aggressive ($s=0$) setting is optimal.
-But we note that \ouralg does nearly as well as the optimal bracket ($s=3$) and vastly outperforms the baseline uniform allocation (i.e. random search), which is equivalent to bracket $s=0$.
+Figure~\ref{fig:s_comparison} shows an empirical comparison of the average test error across 70 trials of the individual brackets of \ouralg run separately as well as standard \ouralg.
+In practice, we do not know a priori which bracket $s \in \{0,\dots,4\}$ will be most effective in identifying good hyperparameters, and in this case neither the most ($s=4$) nor least aggressive ($s=0$) setting is optimal.
+However, we note that \ouralg does nearly as well as the optimal bracket ($s=3$) and outperforms the baseline uniform allocation (i.e., random search), which is equivalent to bracket $s=0$.

-\subsection{Different types of resources}
+\subsection{Different Types of Resources}

-While the previous example focused on iterations as the resource, \ouralg naturally generalizes to various types of resources: \begin{itemize} \item {\bf Time} - Early-stopping in terms of time can be preferred when various hyperparameter configurations differ in training time and the practitioner's chief goal is to find a good hyperparameter setting in a fixed wall-clock time.
+While the previous example focused on iterations as the resource, \ouralg naturally generalizes to various types of resources: \begin{itemize} \item {\bf Time} -- Early-stopping in terms of time can be preferred when various hyperparameter configurations differ in training time and the practitioner's chief goal is to find a good hyperparameter setting in a fixed wall-clock time.
 For instance, training time could be used as a resource to quickly terminate straggler jobs in distributed computation environments.

-\item {\bf Dataset Subsampling} - Here we consider the setting of a black-box batch training algorithm that takes a dataset as input and outputs a model.
-In this setting, we treat the resource as the size of a random subset of the dataset with $\Rmax$ corresponding to the full dataset size.
-Subsampling dataset sizes using \ouralg, especially for problems with super-linear training times like kernel methods, can provide substantial speedups.
+\item {\bf Data Set Subsampling} -- Here we consider the setting of a black-box batch training algorithm that takes a data set as input and outputs a model.
+In this setting, we treat the resource as the size of a random subset of the data set with $\Rmax$ corresponding to the full data set size.
+Subsampling data set sizes using \ouralg, especially for problems with super-linear training times like kernel methods, can provide substantial speedups.

-\item {\bf Feature Subsampling} - Random features or Nystr\"om-like methods are popular methods for approximating kernels for machine learning applications \citep{randomfeatures2007}.
-In image processing, especially deep-learning applications, filters are usually sampled randomly with the number of filters having an impact on the performance.
-Downsampling the number of features is a common tool used when hand-tuning hyperparameters, \ouralg can formalize this heuristic. \end{itemize}
+\item {\bf Feature Subsampling} -- Random features or Nystr\"om-like methods are popular methods for approximating kernels for machine learning applications \citep{randomfeatures2007}.
+In image processing, especially deep-learning applications, filters are usually sampled randomly, with the number of filters having an impact on the performance.
+Downsampling the number of features is a common tool used when hand-tuning hyperparameters; \ouralg can formalize this heuristic. \end{itemize}